SoleilVermeil/kanji-test-generator/README.md

 - `-i`, `--instructions`: Specifies the instruction given to the student.
 The default value is "Complete the table below.".
 - `-c`, `--columns`: Specifies the number of columns in the test.
 This argument is **required**.
 - `-r`, `--rows`: Specifies the number of rows in the test.
 This argument is **required**.
-- `-o`, `--output`: Specifies the name of the folder to store the output.
-The default value is "output".
+- `-d`, `--dir`: Specifies the name of the folder to store the output.
+The default value is `output`.
 - `-s`, `--seed`: Specifies the seed for the random generator.
 The default value is -1.
 Change this value to any number to have a deterministic output.

 Also note that for technical reasons, the product of the number of rows and columns should be even (ie. they should not be both odd).